dhait/ztext/README.md

 Pull requests are welcome.
 Please add tests and document clearly.
 Opening an issue describing the problem or feature addressed by the request would be appreciated.

+## Acknowledgements

+The Ztext library uses Antlr4 (www.antlr4.org) for Z language parsing.

+A special thank you to Adam Taylor for the Antlr4 Z Language Lexer and Parser (https://github.com/antlr/grammars-v4/tree/master/z).

 ## License

 Copyright (C) 2017 by David J Hait.
-Portions copyrighted by their contributors.
+Portions copyrighted by their contributors and governed by their respective licenses.

 Licensed under the 3-Clause BSD license.
-Plese see [LICENSE](LICENSE) file.
+Please see [LICENSE](LICENSE) file.